We're here for families in Liverpool with a mum or dad in prison

 What do people think about Prisoners' Families?

-Every yeah we ask people we support, their carers, parents and guardians to tell us what they think about the support they receive from PSS.
-We received feedback from 48% of the people we support and 100% of the parents, carers and guardians of people supported by Prisoners' Families.
+Each yeah we ask people we support, their carers, parents and guardians to tell us what they think about the support they receive from PSS.
+This year, we received feedback from 48% of the people we support and 100% of the parents, carers and guardians of people supported by Prisoners' Families.
 Here's what they told us:

 5/5